World Cup Golf: Hyatt Dorado Beach: Development

-Hickman said that the design team created a digital replica of the real course's topography using a recent survey and over one thousand photographs taken in a two day period.
+Hickman said that the design team created a digital replica of the real course's topography using a recent survey and over one thousand photographs taken in a two-day period.
 Visuals were rendered and texture mapped using Silicon Graphics workstations running Wavefront animation software.
 A number of stand-alone workstations dedicated to building a 3D model of each hole.
 Between 300 and 500 images were rendered around each hole to create "backdrops for the game itself," Hickman further explained.
 Golfer sprites were digitized while each swing would feature a short, 60-frame full-motion video of the ball's flyby to the hole.

+Release

-The game was released for DOS, 3DO, and CD-i in December 1994.
+The game was released for MS-DOS, 3DO, and CD-i in December 1994.
 Versions for Sega CD and Amiga CD32 were also reported but ultimately cancelled.
 In addition, more courses were planned as separate disk releases, including Runaway Bay, Jamaica; Mission Hills, Thailand; and Mission Hills, China.
 However, Hyatt Dorado remained the only location in the final build.
 The game was later ported to PlayStation and Sega Saturn as World Cup Golf: Professional Edition, which was built off the original rendition with eight months of additional fine-tuning to its graphics and gameplay.
 The Professional Edition was released in western regions in January 1996 and distributed in Japan in March of that year.